zaboople/essay/Software/OOP.md

 Let us suggest one more change to our vanilla programming language:

     struct SuperTree {
         private int[] indices
         private int[] otherIndices
         private string[] values
         function void insert(string value){...}
+        function string[] find(SuperTree tr, string pattern){....}
+        function void sort(SuperTree tr, boolean forwardsBackwards){....}
     }

-This last change attaches an `insert()` function to the struct itself, allowing a new way of calling the function:
+This last change attaches our manipulation functions to the struct itself, allowing a new way of calling `insert()`:

             SuperTree st=new SuperTree;
             st.insert(st, "hello")

 This `st.insert()` creates a kind of namespacing; when reading this, I know where to look for `insert()` (as does the compiler) because the syntax clearly indicates that it is part of the SuperTree struct itself.
 If there are other inserts in scope, we've eliminated scope ambiguity about which one is being used.
 This is our most complex syntax enhancement so far, but it's still quite reasonable.

-Now we can call SuperTree a "class", and call `insert()` a "method" as per object-oriented parlance, and we've achieved the essence of OOP.
-We could also use `private` on some of these methods to enforce their scope down to the class itself, which is a common practice; for example we might have a `checkInit()` method that verifies certain initialization parameters, called by only some of the other methods in our class.
+Finally, I'll add a private function to SuperTree:

+    class SuperTree {
+        private int[] indices
+        private int[] otherIndices
+        private string[] values
+        function void insert(string value){...}
+        function string[] find(SuperTree tr, string pattern){....}
+        function void sort(SuperTree tr, boolean forwardsBackwards){....}
+        private function void checkInit(){...}
+    }

+This `checkInit()` method could be used by the "public" methods to verify certain initialization parameters and so forth.
+At this point, I'm no longer thinking "private" in terms of "private to this file" but "private to this *class*".
+Yes, I've switched the keyword `struct` to `class` just to keep up with the cool kids.
+My functions are really "methods" now, but we never seem to use "method" as a keyword.

-Additional features like method overloading and inheritance are interesting and worth having, but less important.
+Thus: We've achieved the essence of OOP.
+Additional features like constructors, method overloading and inheritance are  worth learning about and using, but less important.

 ## Bonus Rant About Bad OOOP